izemzemi/ATP_matches_prediction/README.md

 # ATP_matches_prediction

-The data is available on Kaggle: https://www.kaggle.com/sijovm/atpdata?select=ATP.csv The data set contains the details about all the ATP matches played since 1968.
+The data used in the prediction is available on Kaggle: https://www.kaggle.com/sijovm/atpdata?select=ATP.csv

+The data set contains the details about all the ATP matches played since 1968.
 The match statistics are available for matches since 1991.

 Data description